yamadapc/stack-run-auto/README.md

 ```

 This will:
-- Run the `file-modules` script on the input file.
-This prints the imported
-  modules from this Haskell file.
+- Find the imported modules from this Haskell file and it's local dependencies
-- Use the `module-package` script to find the package containing each of these
+- Find the package containing each of these modules using the Hayoo
-  modules.
-This uses the Hayoo search-engine to query for the module trying to
-  find from which package it came from. `jq` post-processes the JSON output to
+  search-engine to query for the module trying to find from which package it
-  find the package matches
-- We need all packages that are needed to run the file to be specified, so we
-  also need to query for the dependencies of each of the imported packages we
-  found in the last step.
-This is done with the `extract-dependencies` script.
+  came from
-- Once we have all the dependencies, we pass them onto
+- Find dependencies for all the packages resolved
-  `stack runghc File.hs --package package1 --package package2 ...`
+- Run `stack runghc File.hs --package package1 --package package2 ...`

 ## Example output on an Yesod project
 ```